Sylvia McNair: Early life and musical training

 Sylvia McNair was born in Mansfield, Ohio, the daughter of George and Marilou McNair.
 She attended and graduated from Lexington High School, just south of Mansfield.
 As a youth, she studied violin.
-She originally enrolled in the undergraduate music program at Wheaton College, IL as a violin major, but was encouraged by a violin instructor there to study voice as well.
+She originally enrolled in the undergraduate music program at Wheaton College in Illinois as a violin major, but was encouraged by a violin instructor there to study voice as well.
 She commenced vocal studies at Wheaton with Margarita Evans, and finding herself more suited to singing, discontinued violin as her major.
-She earned a Bachelor of Music degree in 1978 from Wheaton and subsequently a Master of Music with Distinction in 1983 from Indiana University (whose music school is now the Jacobs School of Music), where she studied voice with Virginia MacWatters, John Wustman, and Virginia Zeani.
+She earned a Bachelor of Music degree in 1978 from Wheaton and subsequently a Master of Music with Distinction in 1983 from Indiana University School of Music (now the Jacobs School of Music), where she studied voice with Virginia MacWatters, John Wustman, and Virginia Zeani.

 Career

 McNair made her professional concert debut in 1980 with the Indianapolis Symphony Orchestra.
 Her operatic debut, in 1982, was as Sandrina in Haydn's L'infedeltà delusa with the Mostly Mozart Festival.
 She appeared regularly at the Vienna State Opera, the Salzburg Festival, Royal Opera House at Covent Garden, the Santa Fe Opera, the San Francisco Opera, and at the Metropolitan Opera, and has soloed with many major European and American orchestras.

 Since the late 1990s, McNair has changed the focus of her singing career to Broadway and jazz styles.
 In these genres she has achieved considerable critical acclaim and commercial success.

 From 2006 to 2017, McNair was part of the voice faculty of the Jacobs School of Music at Indiana University, her alma mater.
-She taught English diction (IPA), opera workshop, and has taught private lessons to a few female singers and a tenor.
+At Indiana University, Sylvia was hired to teach English diction (IPA), and opera workshop.
+She also had a small studio and taught a few female singers (including soprano Paloma Friedhoff Bello) and one male student (Rafa Campos Salles).

 From 2012 to 2017, McNair has served as a judge and mentor for the Songbook Academy, a summer intensive for high school students operated by the Great American Songbook Foundation and founded by Michael Feinstein.

-She has also written many children books about countries and the U.S.A.